seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

     comparison against a leg that did — the one place this rule reaches arithmetic rather than reporting, and the place where a naive repair would silently truncate a series that production then measures.
+    **The first implementation of this rule broke it, and where it broke is worth carrying here rather than only in a queue row.** TZ-38's `_http` sets its success flag before it parses the body, so a reply it could not READ returns as a reply that ARRIVED — and the fold that counts exhaustion reads exactly that flag.
+The rule therefore has a shape, not just a statement: **the outcome is decided after the LAST thing that can fail**, and a control that stubs the parse step so that it cannot fail is not a control over this rule (inv.
+22).
+Measured 10.09.2026 offline, reserved as TZ-39 (§10).

 ---